Skip to content

 CONTINUOUS CASTING MACHINE

-Masteel’s Bukit Raja Rolling Mill Plant optimised our process by eliminating the electric induction heater for billet reheating and instead directly charging billets from the Continuous Casting Machine (“CCM”), utilising residual heat.
-This improvement enhances energy efficiency, reduces operational costs, and supports Masteel’s commitment to sustainable manufacturing.
+Masteel’s Bukit Raja Rolling Mill enhanced operational efficiency by removing the electric induction heater for billet reheating and adopting direct charging of billets from the Continuous Casting Machine (“CCM”) using residual heat.
+This optimisation improves energy efficiency, lowers operating costs, and strengthens Masteel’s commitment to sustainable manufacturing practices.

 CSI PLATFORM